cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```end(self, final_observations)```

-Method to request the end of the trial, and report the end of the environment.
+Method to report the end of the environment.
+This method should always be called to finalize a trial properly.

 Parameters: